 Section C: Art Trends and Heritage Arts

-This section will be highlighting the latest trends in art while honoring our heritage.
-Documentation of the Heritage Arts Classes in the artist statement is REQUIRED for both Junior and Senior Classes!
-If required documentation is not attached the item will be disqualified.
+This section will highlight the latest trends in art while honoring our heritage.

+Documentation of the Heritage Arts Classes in the artist statement is REQUIRED for both disqualified.
 You may enter two entries per year in this section.